 - Plan views that show where the structural elements occur within your building

 - Structural details that specify how these elements and systems connect

 - A report that demonstrates compliance with the building code

-The engineering design should take two to four weeks, depending on the complexity of the project and the workload of the engineer.
+The engineering design should take two to three weeks, depending on the complexity of the project.

 CEBC A4 Building Code